Juntura, Oregon

+Juntura is an unincorporated community and census-designated place in Malheur County, Oregon, United States, on U.S. Route 20.
+As of the 2020 census it had a population of 39, down from 57 in 2010.
+Juntura is part of the Ontario micropolitan area.

+History

-Juntura is an unincorporated community in Malheur County, Oregon, United States on U.S. Route 20.
-The word juntura is Spanish for "juncture", and the community was named for its proximity to the confluence of the Malheur River with the North Fork Malheur River.
+The word juntura is Spanish for "juncture", and the community was named for its proximity to the confluence of the Malheur River with its North Fork.
 The name was probably selected by local settler B. L. Milligan, who arrived in the area in the 1880s and who later served as county school superintendent.
 Juntura post office was established in 1890 and is still operating.
 The community's development slowed after World War II, and on November 2, 1976, the town voted to disincorporate.

-Juntura is part of the Ontario micropolitan area.
+Geography

+Juntura is in western Malheur County along U.S. Route 20, which leads east 55 mi to Vale and west 58 mi to Burns.
+The Malheur River forms the southeast edge of the community, and the North Fork forms the northeast edge; the rivers join at the eastern edge of the community.
+The Malheur is an east-flowing tributary of the Snake River, which it joins at the city of Ontario.

+According to the U.S. Census Bureau, the Juntura CDP has an area of 2.29 sqmi, all of it recorded as land.

 Climate

 According to the Köppen Climate Classification system, Juntura has a semi-arid climate, abbreviated "BSk" on climate maps.

+Demographics

+As of the 2020 census, there were 39 people, 35 housing units, and 20 families in the CDP.
+There were 34 White people, 1 Native American, 1 person from some other race, and 3 people from two or more races.
+5 people were Hispanic or Latino.